Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis

-\textbf{Research Objectives:} A large class of DG algorithms are \textit{style-based}, with style statistics estimated from the source dataset and explored for generalization to the target.
-These works, whether for centralized training \cite{zhou2022domain} or star-topology FL \cite{baibenchmarking}, lack a concrete mathematical formulation of the objective function being optimized to train domain-invariant models.
+\textbf{Research objectives.} A large class of DG algorithms are \textit{style-based}, with style statistics estimated from the source dataset and explored for generalization to the target.
+These works, whether for centralized training \cite{zhou2022domain} or for star-topology FL \cite{baibenchmarking}, lack a concrete mathematical formulation of the objective function to be optimized in training domain-invariant models.
 Furthermore, the studied DG algorithms in FL are constrained by their star-topology networks, and cannot be readily extended to arbitrary decentralized networks.
-In this paper, we present one of the first style-based decentralized FDG algorithms, called \textit{Decentralized Federated Domain Generalization with Style Sharing} (\texttt{StyleDDG}), in which edge devices communicate style information of their local datasets with their one-hop neighbors so that collectively they can train ML models that generalize well to unseen domains.
-Our \texttt{StyleDDG} algorithm, illustrated in Fig.~\ref{fig:sysdiag}, is inspired by the work in \cite{park2024stablefdg}, where the authors present an FDG algorithm called StableFDG.
-Different than \cite{park2024stablefdg}, \texttt{StyleDDG} is a fully decentralized DG algorithm, and does not add any further oversampling or attention layers as in StableFDG.
-The computation overhead of StableFDG is at least doubled compared to its analogous models, due to its oversampling step and the added attention layer, and this in turn obstructs our understanding of its style exploration strategy in achieving DG performance.
-Lastly, our other main contribution is to provide the first formal modeling of style-based DG training, both for well-known DG methods and for \texttt{StyleDDG}. \\[-0.1in]
+In this paper, we present one of the first style-based decentralized FDG algorithms, called \textit{Decentralized Federated Domain Generalization with Style Sharing} (\textsc{StyleDDG}), in which edge devices communicate style information of their local datasets with their one-hop neighbors so that collectively they can train ML models that generalize well to unseen domains.
+Our \textsc{StyleDDG} algorithm, illustrated in Fig.~\ref{fig:sysdiag}, is inspired by the work in \cite{park2024stablefdg}, where the authors present an FDG algorithm called StableFDG.
+Unlike \cite{park2024stablefdg}, \textsc{StyleDDG} is a fully decentralized DG algorithm and does not add any additional oversampling or attention layers as in StableFDG.
+The computational overhead of StableFDG is at least doubled compared to its analogous models, due to its oversampling step and the added attention layer, and this in turn obstructs our understanding of its style exploration strategy in achieving DG performance.
+Lastly, our other main contribution is to provide the first formal modeling of style-based DG training, both for well-known DG methods and for \textsc{StyleDDG}.